WHO CAN ENTER ART MAUI?

 WHAT’S THE BENEFIT OF ONLINE REGISTRATION?

-Online registration will save you time on Receiving Day.
-If you don’t do online registration, you have to fill out a paper form and wait for it to be entered into the computer before you can pay your fees and drop off your art.
+Registering online will save you time on Receiving Day.
+If you do not register online, you may register in person on Receiving Day.
 Artists who register and pay online typically save 15-30 minutes on Receiving Day.

 WHAT IF I’M NOT SURE ABOUT SIZE, WEIGHT, OR HANGING REQUIREMENTS?

 Send your inquiries to firstname.lastname@example.org.
 NOTE: Art Maui does not provide any hanging material or dollies.

 All artwork should be presented in the most professional way possible.
 The juror takes presentation into consideration for judging.

 Each entry must include a valid retail price, even if it is Not for Sale (NFS).
 If it sells, you get 50% of the retail price you submit. (e.g., if you want to make $500 on a sale, submit a price of $1,000.)
 Art Maui’s commission is 50% of the retail price submitted by the artist, which funds exhibition-related costs.

 WHAT HAPPENS TO THE 50% COMMISSION ART MAUI TAKES?

 Art Maui is a nonprofit organization; if your artwork sells, we make no profit from the sale.
 The 50% commission goes into our operating budget to pay rent for the gallery, patron’s dinner, artists’ reception, etcetera, to make sure your work is exposed to as many people as possible.
 Proceeds also make it possible for us to award student scholarships.

 WHAT IF I DON’T WANT TO SELL MY PIECE?